 Fabric Data Masking

-Data Privacy laws require the ability to mask data by hiding the original values with modified content.
-Fabric provides a field-level API to protect data classified as Personal Identifiable Information, sensitive personal data, or commercially sensitive data.
+Data Privacy laws require the ability to mask data by hiding the original values with a modified content.
+Fabric provides a field-level API to protect data that is classified as Personal Identifiable Information, sensitive personal data, or commercially sensitive data.

-To ensure that the data are still valid for your data lifecycle management, the masked data will look real and appear consistent.
+To ensure that the data is still valid for your data lifecycle management, the masked data will look real and appear consistent.

-This capability can be used to conduct tests, implement data transformations, or serve anonymized data to external 3rd parties via web services or queue messages.
+This capability can be used for conducting tests, implementing data transformations, or providing anonymized data to external 3rd parties via web services or queue messages.

 Masking Flow

-The masking of sensitive data can be done either by the LUI sync using the LU Table Population Broadway Flow (which masks the data before they are saved into Fabric), or by using a Broadway flow to mask the LUI data before they are loaded to the target.
+The masking of sensitive data can be done by either the LU Table Population Broadway Flow that runs during the LUI sync before saving the LUI in Fabric, or by using a Broadway flow to mask the LUI data before it is loaded to the target.

-The following diagram describes the masking process of sensitive data using an LUI sync:
+The following diagram describes the sensitive data masking process, using an LUI sync:

 masking flow

-The following diagram describes the masking process of sensitive data before loading the data to the target:
+The following diagram describes the sensitive data masking process before loading the data to the target:

 masking flow